-The SDSC Fellows Program promotes computational science and engineering activities across campus and seeks to strengthen intellectual ties between SDSC staff and campus faculty.
-Faculty members are encouraged to apply to join this program.
-For more information, please contact Peter Arzberger, parzberg@sdsc.edu, (858) 822-0935.
+The SDSC Fellows Program promotes computational science and engineering activities at UCSD and seeks to strengthen intellectual ties between SDSC staff and other researchers on campus.
+UCSD faculty members are invited to join this program by contacting David Hart, dhart@sdsc.edu, (858) 534-8314.

 Research Experiences for Undergraduates, funded by NSF, provides an opportunity for undergraduates to work on computational science research projects under the guidance of SDSC mentors and their campus advisers.
-Students can participate in a full-time summer program or a part-time program during the academic year, and they must apply for and be accepted into the program.
+Students can participate in a full-time summer program or part-time during the academic year.
+Candidates must apply to and be accepted by the program.
 Stipends are provided.
-For more information, please contact Ann Redelfs, redelfs@sdsc.edu, (858) 534-5032.
+For more information, contact Rozeanne Steckler, steckler@sdsc.edu, (858) 534-5122.